MarianStelianCraciun/rotrust/.github/BRANCH_PROTECTION_SUMMARY.md

 ### 1. GitHub Actions Workflow
 Created a GitHub Actions workflow file (`.github/workflows/branch-protection.yml`) that:
 - Triggers on push and pull request events targeting the main branch
+- For push events to main:
+  - Allows direct pushes from the repository owner (MarianStelianCraciun)
-- For push events to main, checks if it's a direct push and fails the workflow with an error message
+  - For all other users, fails the workflow with an error message
 - For pull requests to main, verifies that the pull request has been approved by the repository owner
 - Fails the workflow if the required approval is missing

-This workflow effectively prevents direct pushes to the main branch and ensures that only pull requests approved by the repository owner can be merged to main.
-It enforces this by failing the CI pipeline when someone attempts to push directly to main or merge a pull request without the required approval.
+This workflow effectively prevents direct pushes to the main branch from unauthorized users while allowing the repository owner to bypass this restriction.
+It also ensures that only pull requests approved by the repository owner can be merged to main.
+It enforces these rules by checking the user who initiated the workflow and failing the CI pipeline when appropriate.

 ### 2. Documentation
 Created comprehensive documentation to explain the branch protection rules: